lino-framework/lino/docs/admin/install.rst

     </Location>
   </VirtualHost>

-You'll also need to configure Apache to do HTTP authentication: [ApacheHttpAuth simple example].
+You'll also need to configure Apache to do HTTP authentication: :doc:`ApacheHttpAuth`.

 Static files